TheCaptain989/lidarr-flac2mp3/README.md

 -d -b 160k     # Enable debugging level 1, and output a 160 kbit/s MP3
 -r '\\.[^.]*$' # Convert any file to MP3 (not just FLAC) -a "-c:v libtheora -map 0 -q:v 10 -c:a libopus -b:a 192k" -e .opus
-               # Convert to Opus format, VBR 192 kbit/s, cover art, no overwright
+               # Convert to Opus format, 192 kbit/s, cover art
 -a "-vn -c:a libopus -b:a 192K" -e .opus -r '\.mp3$'
-               # Convert .mp3 files to Opus format.
+               # Convert .mp3 files to Opus format, 192 kbit/s, no cover art
 -a "-y -map 0 -c:a aac -b:a 240k -c:v copy" -e mp4
                # Convert to MP4 format, using AAC 240 kbit/s audio, cover art, overwrite file
 --file "/path/to/audio/a-ha/Hunting High and Low/01 Take on Me.flac"
                # Batch Mode
                # Output 320kbit/s MP3
 -o "/path/to/audio" -k
-               # Place the converted file(s) in the specified directory and do not delete the original audio file(s).
+               # Place the converted file(s) in the specified directory and do not delete the original audio file(s)
 ```

 #### Included Wrapper Scripts